txpipe/oura/book/src/usage/watch.md

 The `watch` mode provides a quick way to tail the latest events from the blockchain.
 It connects directly to a Cardano node using either node-to-client or node-to-node protocols.
 The output is sent into the terminal in a human-readable fashion.

+The output is colorized by type of event and dynamically truncated to fit the width of the terminal.
+The speed of the output lines is throttled to facilitate visual inspection of each even, othwerwise, all events for a block would be output simultaneously.

 ## Usage

 To start _Oura_ in watch mode, use the following command from your terminal: